clarinoGiant/study-note/Spring家族/Spring-2-注解.md

 </beans>
 ```

-The use of <context:component-scan> implicitly enables the functionality of <context:annotation-config>.
+​		The use of <context:component-scan> implicitly enables the functionality of <context:annotation-config>.
 There is usually no need to include the <context:annotation-config> element when using <context:component-scan>

-​	然后通过ClassPathApplication(beans.xml) 初始化

 **方法2：**@ComponentScan 注解方式